sanyal06/aws-labs-1/SAA-Lab01Lnx.md

 * Go to Route Tables, create a new route table "MyPrivateRoute" and assign it to the two Private Subnets (Follow the similar process as you did in activity 3.
 As expected, you would see that it has an entry for local traffic.
 We now should add the route entry meant for Internet.
-* Click on Edit and then on Add Another Route.
+* Click on Edit and then Add Another Route.
 Fill in the below details in the new blank route table entry.
  * Destination: 0.0.0.0/0
  * Target: NAT Gateway (Select the one you created)
 * Click on save.

 So, you have now created a NAT Gateway which is a managed service by Amazon and assigned it to the route table which is assigned to your private subnets.
 This way the EC2 instances created in private subnets would get the outbound access to Internet for downloading updates/patches etc.
 Let us verify the same by going back and accessing Internet from the instance in private subnet.
 It should work now if you have followed the steps carefully.

 #### Activity 07 - Clean up